skuid/skuid-labs/experiments/dataSources/airtable/README.md

 ### Add fields

-**Note**: If you're having issues with Skuid retrieving metadata, try to avoid having *empty rows*.
+**Note**: If you're having issues with Skuid retrieving metadata (for example, fields missing from the field selector), try to avoid having *empty rows* in your Airtable sheet.
 It seems that rows with missing columns can sometimes cause issues with metadata retrieval.

 If you've set the data source URL correctly, clicking on **Fields** will show you a list of accessible fields.
 Your first set is likely to look like this: